The Bright Walk in White Rock takes place along the White Rock waterfront. It features Christmas trees and thousands of festive illuminations.

 What to Expect

-The main display of thousands of lights is usually right along the White Rock waterfront.
+The main display of thousands of lights is right along the White Rock waterfront.
 There is a large Christmas tree almost 40 feet tall in Memorial Park.
-There is also a section of lights called The Magical Meadow which is full of lanterns painted by students from the area.
+In previous years there was also a section of lights called The Magical Meadow which was full of lanterns painted by students from the area.
+In 2022/23 there are new light structures to admire, including a tunnel of lights and other beautiful installations.

-For additional information about the attraction, visit the official White Rock Festival of Lights website.
+For additional information about the attraction, visit the White Rock City website.

 Other communities with especially pretty displays of Christmas lights that are free to enjoy most (but not all) years include the following (as well as many other places):